mehulpanwar22/mehulpanwar22/README.md

 **Hi, I’m Mehul**👋

-- 👨‍💻  I’m a Frontend Developer experimenting with React.js
+- 👨‍💻  I’m a Developer experimenting with Data.
 - 🌱  Trying to learn new and awesome things everyday.
 - 🌐  You can visit my website at https://mehulpanwar22.github.io/portfolio/
 - 📫  You can reach out to me at mehul.panwar97@gmail.com.